-Are you the type of person who takes the DIY approach to a lot of things in life?
+Are you the type of person who takes the DIY approach to things in life?
 Then you might be thinking about forming an LLC all on your own.
-And the great news is that you can save quite a bit of money by doing it all yourself, rather than hiring the services of a lawyer, so this might be a smart move.
+And the great news is that you can save quite a bit of money by doing it yourself, rather than hiring a lawyer.

 So, without further ado, here we go.